mohammadzakariya07/Vehicle-Emergency-Car-Assist-System/README.md

-# Automated Vehicle Control System using Arduino
+# 🚗 Vehicle Emergency Car Assist System

 ## 📌 Introduction
-This project is an automated vehicle control and safety system developed using Arduino.
-It monitors the surroundings and driver input to take intelligent actions such as steering adjustment, warning alerts, and motor control.

-The system uses an eye blink sensor for user input, an ultrasonic sensor for obstacle detection, and multiple actuators including a servo motor, relay, buzzer, and LEDs to enhance vehicle safety.
+The Vehicle Emergency Car Assist System is an Arduino-based automated vehicle safety and driver-assistance project.
+It is designed to prevent accidents caused by driver drowsiness or loss of control by automatically taking corrective actions during emergency situations.

+The system uses an eye blink sensor to monitor the driver’s eye condition and an ultrasonic sensor to detect the vehicle’s position relative to the road.
+When an emergency is detected, the system safely moves the vehicle to the roadside, stops it, and sends an alert message to a registered mobile number.

 ---

 ## ⚙️ Features
-- Eye blink–based system activation
-- Real-time obstacle detection using ultrasonic sensor
+- Driver drowsiness detection using eye blink sensor
+- Automatic left-side indicator activation
-- Automatic steering control using servo motor
+- Sensor-based steering toward roadside
-- Visual alerts using LEDs
-- Audible warning using buzzer
+- Automatic motor stop using relay
+- Emergency SMS alert to registered phone number
-- Relay-based motor/load control
+- Real-time safety monitoring and control
-- Safety reset on emergency conditions
+- Automatic system reset for safety

 ---

-## 🧠 Working Principle
+## 🧠 Working Overview
-1. System starts in a neutral and safe state.
-2. Ultrasonic sensor continuously monitors obstacle distance.
-3. Servo motor adjusts steering based on obstacle position.
-4. Eye blink sensor triggers the automated sequence.
-5. LEDs blink and buzzer sounds as warning indicators.
-6. Relay toggles to control motor or electrical load.
-7. If eye sensor becomes LOW, the system resets immediately.
+- The system continuously monitors the driver’s eye status.
+- If eyes are open, the vehicle operates normally.
+- If eyes are not open:
+  - Left indicator turns ON
+  - Vehicle steers toward the left using servo motor
+  - Ultrasonic sensor ensures safe roadside movement
+  - Motor is stopped after reaching roadside
+  - Emergency message is sent to a registered phone number
+- The system resets to a safe state after emergency handling.

 ---

 ## 🔧 Hardware Components
 - Arduino Uno / Nano
 - Eye Blink Sensor
 - Ultrasonic Sensor (HC-SR04)
-- Servo Motor
+- Servo Motor (Steering Control)
-- Relay Module
+- Relay Module (Motor Control)
+- GSM Module (SIM800 / SIM900)
+- LEDs (Indicators)
 - Buzzer
-- LEDs
-- Resistors
-- Connecting Wires
 - Power Supply
+- Jumper Wires

 ---

 ## 🛠 Applications
-- Autonomous vehicle prototypes
-- Driver safety and alert systems
+- Driver drowsiness detection systems
-- Collision avoidance systems
+- Emergency vehicle assist systems
+- Autonomous and semi-autonomous vehicles
-- Smart transportation
+- Smart transportation systems
-- Automated industrial vehicles
+- Industrial and campus transport vehicles

 ---

 ## 👨‍💻 Author
 **Mohammad Zakariya**
+B.Tech – Electronics & Communication Engineering
-B.Tech (ECE) | Embedded Systems & Arduino Projects
+Embedded Systems | Arduino | Vehicle Automation

 ---